 The Bradley Inn is located in a very special area, ideally situated for reaching many of Maine’s iconic spots.
 You can explore New Harbor and Pemaquid Point or move up or down the coast a bit to Rockland/Camden or to Boothbay.
 With its granite shores, crashing waves, lobster buoys, and wildlife, you can literally just walk from the inn to explore the area around the Point and the iconic Pemaquid Lighthouse.
 The Bradley Inn is the perfect landing spot for your Maine vacation.

-You may also consider some of the following:
+You may consider some of the following activities: